A Deep Dive into Buying a Holiday Let for Landlords and Investors

 Firstly, be objective.
 Buy a property that will have the best potential for holiday letting, rather than one you like personally.

-The countryside and the coast tend to be favourite locations for holiday lets.
-But don’t forget that some towns and cities have a holiday let trade too.
+The countryside and the coast tend to be favourite locations for holiday homes.
+But don’t forget that some towns and cities have a holiday let trade too that is very seasonal and comes with a lot of local competition from hotels, BnB's, campsites and caravan parks.

 Considerations